-Camp fashion takes all these ideas, and makes them even worse, but for entirely different reasons.
+Camp fashion takes all these ideas and makes them even worse for different reasons.
 You know that phrase – “so bad it’s good?”
-Well, that’s a pretty solid starting point for understanding what is camp fashion.
+Well, that’s a solid starting point for understanding camp fashion.

 2. What is Camp Fashion?

-To try and understand the concept of camp fashion camp art, or the camp aesthetic, it makes sense to look at the definition of the word “camp“, and then look at the origins of camp fashion, and its evolution in history.
+To try and understand the concept of camp fashion, camp art, or the camp aesthetic, it makes sense to look at the definition of the word “camp” and then at the origins of camp fashion and its evolution in history.

-The word “camp” made its first dictionary appearance in the Oxford English Dictionary in the year 1909, where it was defined as describing something that was exaggerated and flamboyant but in the context of effeminacy and homosexuality.
+The word “camp” made its first dictionary appearance in the Oxford English Dictionary in the year 1909, where it was defined as describing something exaggerated and striking but in the context of effeminacy and homosexuality.

 2.2 The Origins

 What is Camp Fashion?
-In order to understand, let’s trace the origins.
-The first appearance of the term “camp” was in the year 1671, the era of King Louis XIV, in a book by Scapin titled Moliere.
+To understand, let’s trace the origins.
+The term “camp” first appeared in 1671, the era of King Louis XIV, in a book by Scapin titled Moliere.
 It was used as a verb in a phrase to show someone acting silly, camping about on one leg.
 In other words, playing the fool.
-This also led to the usage of the word as implications of masquerade, theatricality, and performativity.
+This also led to using the word as implications of masquerade, theatricality, and performativity.

 It is also probable that the word was derived from the French “se camper,” which means to posture.

 In the Victorian Era, it was connected to the queer culture, and in particular, crossdressing.
 In the late 1800s, two men were arrested in England for cross-dressing.
-And it was used as an adjective for the first time, in the letters exchanged between the two.
+It was used as an adjective for the first time in the letters exchanged between the two.